mariana-stefani/portfolio/README.md

 * Plan 1: A toast message is shown when the user tries to log in with a username and/or password that are different from the ones stored on the database.
 * Plan 2: User is redirected to the index page and a toast message is shown if correct username and password are entered.
 * Result: Both tests have passed.

+## Bugs

+* The project was failing to open when the “Open App” button was clicked on the Heroku website.
+This was fixed adding MONGO_DBNAME, MONGO_URI and SECRET_KEY to Heroku config vars.

+* On smaller resolutions, the navbar dropdown button was not working.
+I fixed the issue updating the JQuery script from version 3.5.0 to the version 3.5.1.

+* When importing the layout pages within jinja to base.html nothing was rendering.
+This was fixed when with some research I found that I had to include “{% include ‘XYZ’ %}”.